Nissau96/alx-backend-security/README.md

     -   A `RequestLog` model was created in `ip_tracking/models.py` to store request data.
     -   `IPLoggingMiddleware` was implemented in `ip_tracking/middleware.py` to intercept requests, get the client IP using `django-ipware`, and save a `RequestLog` instance to the database.
     -   The middleware and app were registered in `settings.py` to activate the system.

+### Task 1: IP Blacklisting
+- **Objective**: Block requests from a predefined list of IP addresses.
+- **Implementation**:
+    - A `BlockedIP` model was added to `ip_tracking/models.py` to store banned IPs.
+    - The `IPLoggingMiddleware` was updated to check the incoming request's IP against the `BlockedIP` table.
+If the IP is found, it returns an `HttpResponseForbidden` (403).
+    - A custom management command, `block_ip`, was created.
+It allows adding an IP to the blacklist from the terminal (e.g., `python manage.py block_ip 123.45.67.89 --reason "Spam activity"`).